Section 3.19 Prohibited Conduct and Activities; Grounds for Suspension or Revocation of Retail Permit.

 For purposes of this Regulation, retail grocery establishments shall not include those establishments engaged in the sale of motor fuels which do not maintain an inventory of human consumables (not including alcoholic beverage products) in an amount in excess of fifty thousand dollars ($50,000).
 The burden of providing this inventory requirement shall be on the permittee.

-In accordance with Act 1807 of 2003, any person or organization which holds a public restaurant mixed drink permit, a public hotel-motel-restaurant mixed drink permit, a restaurant wine permit or a Sunday beverage permit, may employ persons 19 years of age or older, who have the written consent of a parent or guardian, to sell and handle alcoholic beverages.
+Any person or organization which holds a public restaurant mixed drink permit, a public hotel-motel-restaurant mixed drink permit, a restaurant wine permit, or a private club permit may employ persons 19 years of age or older to sell and handle alcoholic beverages.
 Provided, that persons 19 years of age and older may not act as bartenders but they may otherwise open bottles of wine and beer and serve the alcoholic beverages and take payment for the same.
+(Amended 8-21-13)

 C. Person Held Ineligible for Permit.